Preventive measures in line with COVID-19

 Each request by a caregiver will be evaluated by the residences' management team and the residences' care units team.
 We invite you to contact the residence for more information on this subject.

-Starting May 25, future residents will be able to make an appointment to come and visit a residence, respecting a rigorous security protocol to supervise these visits.
+Future residents are able to make an appointment to come and visit the vast majority of residences, respecting a rigorous security protocol to supervise these visits.
 Here are the measures that will be applied at all times: